 How to Translate Slack Messages in Real Time

-Slack doesn't have built-in translation.
-If your team spans multiple countries, every message in an unfamiliar language means context switching — opening Google Translate, pasting text, reading, going back.
-Multiply that by 50 messages a day.
-Here's how to fix that.
+Without that, every message in an unfamiliar language means context switching, opening Google Translate, pasting text, reading, going back.
+Multiply that by 50 messages a day across a multi-country team, and it becomes an hour of friction instead of actual work.

 The Problem With Slack + Google Translate